How To Wholesale With A Realtor

 How To Find Real Estate Agents To Work With When Wholesaling

-The easiest way to find real estate agents to partner with on wholesaling houses is to participate in local real estate industry events.
+The easiest way to find real estate agents to partner with on wholesaling houses is by finding a Realtor through participation in local real estate industry events.
 Often, the local MLS or Association of Realtors will sponsor these networking get-togethers, while also inviting professionals from allied industries.
 In addition to in-person networking opportunities, you can explore real estate social media groups.

 Another way to find potential investor-friendly real estate agents is to go on a home-buying site like Zillow.